Emilie Davis: Early life and education

 Davis was born free in southeastern Pennsylvania in 1839.
 Her father, Isaac Davis, moved to Pennsylvania from Maryland in the 1820s.
 Contemporary sources gave no account of her mother.
 The family lived in Lancaster and Schuylkill counties before relocating to the Seventh Ward of Philadelphia by 1860, the first year in which the census records Emilie Davis as a resident.
 She was one of 13,008 free Black women (in addition to 9,177 free Black men) recorded as living in Philadelphia County in 1860.
 In the mid-nineteenth century, the Seventh Ward was a hub of African American political, cultural, and religious life in Philadelphia.

 Davis attended the Institute for Colored Youth and attended several black churches.
 She earned a living as a domestic servant and seamstress before her marriage.
-She was a member of the Ladies' Union Association of Philadelphia, which raised money and collected supplies for the U.S. Colored Troops.
+She was a member of the Ladies' Union Association of Philadelphia, which raised money and collected supplies for the United States Colored Troops.